-La Vase Portages cross the watershed divide between Trout Lake-Mattawa River and Lake Nipissing.
+The La Vase Portages cross the watershed divide between Trout Lake-Mattawa River and Lake Nipissing.
 This area was infamous amongst the voyageurs as the “mud” river with approx 7km of “land” travel thought to be the most difficult in the entire cross-country route.
-Today, the La Vase Portages Conservation Area provides access to the historic route.
+Today, the La Vase Portages Conservation Area provides access to the historic canoe route and hiking trails.

-Designated a Canadian Heritage River, the Mattawa is steeped in a long history of First Nations transportation, exploration, fur trade and logging.
+Designated a Canadian Heritage River, the Mattawa River is steeped in a long history of First Nations transportation, exploration, fur trade and logging.
 Samuel de Champlain’s interpreter, Étienne Brûlé, went inland with a band of Algonquin in 1610, and five years later he accompanied a party of Huron over the route, producing the first published map of the area.
 The best way to experience this historical waterway is to get out on the water.
-A number of local outfitters can help: Voyageur Adventure Tours; Shockwaves Paddle Adventure; Algonquin North Outfitters.
+A number of local outfitters can help: Voyageur Adventure Tours; Shockwaves Paddle Adventure; Algonquin North Outfitters, Sisu Adventure Rentals

 GRAB & GO

 Mattawa.
 Pick up some homemade treats to fuel your bike ride.

 Callander.
 A wide variety of specialty food and snacks, GF, Vegan, Keto to grab and go.
 Come back after your bike ride for a unique retail experience.